dodyirawan85/dell-vostro-3468-hackintosh/README.md

 ## Additional info, quirks, findings, etc

 `CtlnaAHCIPort` is absolutely necesary to Big Sur.
-Using `MinKernel` this kext only loads in BirSur
+Using `MinKernel` this kext only loads in Big Sur and above

-AirPortBrcm4360 only will load in Catalina (using `MaxKernel` = `19.9.9`).
-This kext makes Big Sur unable to boot.
+`IntelBluetoothInjector.kext` only load below Big Sur (using `MaxKernel` = `20.99.9`).
+This kext makes Monterey unable to boot.

+Use `BlueToolFixup` from `BrcmPatchRAM` for bluetooth fix in Monterey

 When updating, in order to use VoodooI2C without issues, delete `VoodooInput.kext` from `VoodooPS2Controller.kext/Contents/PlugIns/`.